Partners in Protection Program

 Action Plans

-59. If supply-chain security gaps, compliance issues and/or breaches are identified either during a site validation or when an incident occurs, the CBSA may initiate an Action Plan to outline the corrective measures necessary for compliance with MSRs or other applicable obligations under the Customs Act, regulations or other legislation enforced by the CBSA.
-An Action Plan constitutes a mutual agreement between the applicant/member and the CBSA to address non-compliance.
+58. If supply-chain security gaps, compliance issues and/or breaches are identified either during a site validation or when an incident occurs, the CBSA may initiate an Action Plan to outline the corrective measures necessary for compliance with MSRs or other applicable obligations under the Customs Act, regulations or other legislation enforced by the CBSA.
+An Action Plan constitutes a mutual agreement between the member and the CBSA to address non-compliance.

-61. The business will be notified when an action plan is required.
+60. The business will be notified when an action plan is required.
 Completion of an Action Plan should typically occur within 90 calendar days from the date of issuance.

-62. If requested, an extension to the Action Plan timeframe may be granted at the discretion of the CBSA.
+61. If requested, an extension to the Action Plan timeframe may be granted at the discretion of the CBSA.
 Such requests will be reviewed by the CBSA on a case-by-case basis.

-Site Revalidation.
+Site Revalidation

-64. PIP membership requires a renewed site visit or alternate form of validation as part of the revalidation process, which occurs every four years.
+63. PIP membership requires a renewed site visit or alternate form of validation as part of the revalidation process, which occurs every four years.
 Unless otherwise determined by the CBSA, membership will remain active throughout the revalidation process.
 Members will be notified when they are due for revalidation, and must acknowledge this notification in the TTP within 90 days by reviewing, and if required updating, their membership information.
 Should an acknowledgement not be received within the prescribed timeline, suspension of the program membership may ensue.

-65. At the discretion of the CBSA, PIP members are subject to compliance reviews and/or site visits at any time, during the regular revalidation cycle, in order to ensure alignment with MSRs and all other applicable requirements under the Customs Act.
+64. At the discretion of the CBSA, PIP members are subject to compliance reviews and/or site visits at any time, during the regular revalidation cycle, in order to ensure alignment with MSRs and all other applicable requirements under the Customs Act.

 Cargo seal requirements

-66. All PIP program applicants and members must have a written seal policy in accordance with PIP program MSRs.
+65. All PIP program applicants and members must have a written seal policy in accordance with PIP program MSRs.
 This must include procedures for proper disposal of used seals in order to mitigate the risk of counterfeit seals.
 All PIP shipments that can be sealed must be secured immediately after loading/ stuffing with a high security seal that meets or exceeds the most current International Standardization Organization (ISO) 17712 standard for high security seals.

-67. PIP members are responsible for monitoring their supply chains and ensuring seal integrity throughout the life cycle of a shipment of goods, including proper use of high-security seals, in accordance with PIP seal requirements.
+66. PIP members are responsible for monitoring their supply chains and ensuring seal integrity throughout the life cycle of a shipment of goods, including proper use of high-security seals, in accordance with PIP seal requirements.

 General seal requirements for all PIP members

-68. PIP members must ensure that a high-security seal is affixed to all loaded containers and trailers that cross the border in either direction, including shipments that cross the border while in transit to a domestic location.
+67. PIP members must ensure that a high-security seal is affixed to all loaded containers and trailers that cross the border in either direction, including shipments that cross the border while in transit to a domestic location.

-69. For PIP program purposes, high-security seals are classified as meeting or exceeding the ISO/PAS (International Organization for Standardization / Publicly Available Specification) 17712 standard for mechanical freight container seals.
+68. For PIP program purposes, high-security seals are classified as meeting or exceeding the ISO/PAS (International Organization for Standardization / Publicly Available Specification) 17712 standard for mechanical freight container seals.
 All high security seals must be securely and properly affixed to conveyances that are transporting PIP Members' cargo to/from Canada.

-70. PIP members must:
+69. PIP members must:

 Specific seal requirements by line of business

-71. If a PIP-approved carrier in any mode takes possession of a container or trailer that has not been sealed, the onus shifts to the carrier to seal the container/trailer and to record the seal number on the bill of lading.
+70. If a PIP-approved carrier in any mode takes possession of a container or trailer that has not been sealed, the onus shifts to the carrier to seal the container/trailer and to record the seal number on the bill of lading.

-72. Highway carriers – responsible for inspecting the condition of seals and for comparing each seal number against the shipping documentation.
+71. Highway carriers – responsible for inspecting the condition of seals and for comparing each seal number against the shipping documentation.
 If a seal has been broken, highway carriers must report to their dispatcher the name(s) of the person(s) responsible as well as the number of the new seal that is placed on the container/trailer.

 Note: In the highway mode, an empty container/trailer does not require a high-security seal to cross the border into Canada.
 However, a container/trailer containing dunnage without cargo on board is not considered to be empty and therefore requires a high-security seal.

-73. Rail carriers – responsible for affixing a high-security seal to all loaded rail cars and intermodal containers that are transported by rail and destined for Canada.
+72. Rail carriers – responsible for affixing a high-security seal to all loaded rail cars and intermodal containers that are transported by rail and destined for Canada.
 Rail cars crossing the border into Canada must comply with seal verification rules and seal anomaly reporting requirements.
 Rail hopper cars, that load from the top and use gravity to empty the contents, are not suitable for the application of seals.
 Other types of rail cars unable to accept seals include tank cars, bulk or open top loads, gondola and center beam rail cars, flatbeds.

-74. Marine carriers – responsible for inspecting seals and documenting their condition before containers are loaded onto a vessel.
+73. Marine carriers – responsible for inspecting seals and documenting their condition before containers are loaded onto a vessel.

 Note: In the marine mode, all containers bound for Canada must be visually inspected and sealed, even when empty.

-75. Air carriers – responsible for overseeing all cargo loaded on board an aircraft in a manner pursuant to applicable laws and regulations.
+74. Air carriers – responsible for overseeing all cargo loaded on board an aircraft in a manner pursuant to applicable laws and regulations.
 When an air carrier contracts supply chain partners to control a specific element of the cargo transportation service (such as an airport terminal, a unit load device, the direct handling of cargo containers, or any process subject to seal requirements), the air carrier must work with its supply chain partners to ensure that pertinent security measures are implemented and followed.

-76. Importers and warehouse operators – must inspect all seals prior to removal and note any discrepancies between the seals and the information listed in the cargo documentation.
+75. Importers and warehouse operators – must inspect all seals prior to removal and note any discrepancies between the seals and the information listed in the cargo documentation.
 Any indicators of illicit activity must be reported to the CBSA or an appropriate law enforcement agency.

-77. Exporters and freight forwarders – responsible for sealing all containers/trailers until the carrier assumes control, and for ensuring that all seal numbers are recorded on the bill of lading.
+76. Exporters and freight forwarders – responsible for sealing all containers/trailers until the carrier assumes control, and for ensuring that all seal numbers are recorded on the bill of lading.

 Seal exceptions, replacements, and noncompliance

-78. Shipments that are less-than-truck-load (LTL) or less-than-container-load (LCL) may use high-security padlocks or similar locking devices instead of high-security seals when the pick-up or delivery of local freight involves multiple stops.
+77. Shipments that are less-than-truck-load (LTL) or less-than-container-load (LCL) may use high-security padlocks or similar locking devices instead of high-security seals when the pick-up or delivery of local freight involves multiple stops.
 However, LTL and LCL carriers must (at the very least) use a high security padlock or a similar appropriate locking device when picking up local freight in an international LTL or LCL environment.
 At the last pickup site prior to crossing the border, the carrier must seal the load with an ISO 17712 compliant high security seal.
 In such cases, PIP members must implement strict controls to limit access to padlock keys or combinations that can open the padlocks.

 Note: If a consolidation hub is used, the seal number(s) may be recorded on the consolidated lead sheet rather than the individual bills of lading.
 The seal number(s) should be listed on the documents presented to a BSO.

-79. Some commercial loads and conveyances are not suited to accommodate high-security seals or padlocks (e.g., tank trailers, bulk or open-top loads, dump trailers, tractors, open or soft-sided trailers, step decks, flatbeds, livestock trailers, and other types of open trailers or oversize loads for which a seal will not detect access).
+78. Some commercial loads and conveyances are not suited to accommodate high-security seals or padlocks (e.g., tank trailers, bulk or open-top loads, dump trailers, tractors, open or soft-sided trailers, step decks, flatbeds, livestock trailers, and other types of open trailers or oversize loads for which a seal will not detect access).
 In such cases, PIP members must demonstrate documented procedures to ensure cargo integrity during transit.
 For example, cargo access could be detected by using tamper-evident tape or by undertaking more thorough and/or frequent documented inspections.
 For commercial loads or conveyances not suitable for sealing with a high security seal (i.e. flatbeds), PIP Members must have documented procedures in place to ensure the integrity of the cargo while in-transit.

-80. If a seal is removed while en route to Canada, even by government officials, it is the carrier's responsibility to replace the seal and document its particulars, including the new seal number, on all pertinent cargo documentation.
+79. If a seal is removed while en route to Canada, even by government officials, it is the carrier's responsibility to replace the seal and document its particulars, including the new seal number, on all pertinent cargo documentation.
 The carrier is not required to reseal loads examined by the CBSA if a BSO affixes a high-security seal supplied by the CBSA after examination.
 In the event that the construction of a conveyance, trailer or container prohibits the application of the CBSA high-security ISO 17712 seal following the CBSA examination, the carrier may apply their own ISO 17712 compliant high-security seal.
 In such cases, PIP program members must have documented strict controls to limit access to seals in line with the requirements outlined in section 73 of D23-1-1.
 Namely, the rigorous requirements surrounding acquisition, control, tracking and application of said seals.

-81. Depending on the frequency and/or severity of occurrence, non-compliance with PIP program seal requirements may result in:
+80. Depending on the frequency and/or severity of occurrence, non-compliance with PIP program seal requirements may result in:

 Additional Information

-82. For additional information or clarification on the PIP program, e-mail pip-pep@cbsa-asfc.gc.ca or call the Border Information Service (BIS) line at 1-800-461-9999.
+81. For additional information or clarification on the PIP program, e-mail pip-pep@cbsa-asfc.gc.ca or call the Border Information Service (BIS) line at 1-800-461-9999.
 If you are calling from outside Canada or the United States you can access BIS by calling 204-983-3500 or 506-636-5064 (long-distance charges will apply).
 Agents are available Monday to Friday 7 am to 8 pm EST (except federal and statutory holidays).
 TTY is also available within Canada: 1-866-335-3237.
 If you wish to obtain a copy of the TTP User Guide or your inquiry is related to an ongoing application or revalidation, email at pip-pep@cbsa-asfc.gc.ca.

 Appendix A – Letter of authorization